• Skip to primary navigation

 • Melt the butter in the skillet and then add the garlic and cook for 30 seconds until it just becomes fragrant.

-• Pour in the chicken broth and white wine and scrape the bottom of the skillet to remove any stuck on bits.
+• Pour in the chicken stock and white wine and scrape the bottom of the skillet to remove any stuck on bits.

 • Stir in the peas and let the sauce simmer for 3-4 minutes until the peas are heated through and the liquid is reduced by about half.